Cluster categories for marked surfaces: punctured case: Strings and tagged curves

 \end{definition}

 \begin{theorem} The map $X^\T$ is a bijection. \end{theorem}

-\begin{proof} It is sufficient to prove that $X^\T$ is a bijection from the set $\TC\setminus\T^\times$ to the set $\mathfrak{M}^\T$ of indecomposable representations $M^\T(\m,N)$ with $\m\in\bX$ and $\dim_\k N=1$.
-This follows from the bijection \eqref{eq:as} and the description of the 1-dimensional $A_{\m_\gamma}$-modules (at the beginning of Appendix~\ref{subsec:results}). \end{proof}
+\begin{proof} It is sufficient to prove that $X^\T$ is a bijection from the set $\TC\setminus\T^\times$ to the set of indecomposable representations $M^\T(\m,N)$ with $\m\in\bX$ and $\dim_\k N=1$.
+This follows from the bijection \eqref{eq:as} in Lemma~\ref{cor:binew} and the description of the 1-dimensional $A_{\m_\gamma}$-modules in Construction~\ref{cstr:N}. \end{proof}